kiart-tantasi/league-of-legends-app/README.md

 - This is a simple app to see League of Legends match history
 - Client is React and API is Go
-- Spring was written with Spring and got fully replaced by Go (2024/05/05)
+- API was written with Spring and got replaced with Go (2024/05/05)

 # Roadmap